What Does It Mean When Your Oil Dipstick is Burnt

 Conclusion

 If your oil dipstick is burnt, it means that your engine is running too hot.
-This can be caused by a variety of things, including a dirty air filter, low oil level, or a faulty thermostat.
+This can be caused by a variety of things, including a dirty air filter, a low oil level, or a faulty thermostat.
 If you notice that your oil dipstick is burnt, you should take your car to a mechanic to have it checked out.

 About the author